Former Boston College student charged in boyfriend's suicide

 "If she does not, we will utilize the power we have to get her back," Rollins added.

-Prosecutors allege that during the 18 months that Urtula and You dated, she exerted control over him, tracking his movement and sending thousands of texts in the run up to his death.
+Prosecutors allege that during the 18 months that Urtula and You dated, she exerted control over him, tracking his movement via his cellphone and sending thousands of texts in the run up to his death.

 "She was aware of his suicidal thoughts," Rollins said, "and she encouraged him to take his own life."